Customer Service Interview Questions and Answers

 The hiring manager will want to know how you're qualified for the job, why you're a strong candidate, and whether you have the customer service skill set the employer is seeking.

-Here are examples of some of these types of questions.
+Here are examples of some of these types of interview questions, along with examples of the best answers.

 - What qualifications do you have that make you suitable for this position?